What's the next move?

 Before you ignore any low offer consider that a proper counteroffer and solid negotiations could turn that low offer into a sale.
 And that is the goal, right?

-So we know the name of the dance is 'Sell this house' - now what are the moves?
+We know the name of the dance is 'Sell this house' - so, what are the moves?

 Check your emotions